 Once we fall in love with a Butch, we never understand how anyone could ever look at our Butch and mistake her for a man, because, as a Femme, we really see (and appreciate) our Butch as the doing-woman-different female that she is.

-While we may appear stereotypically “feminine” in mannerisms and appearance, we are typically very practical.
+While we may appear (at least somewhat) stereotypically “feminine” in mannerisms and appearance, we are typically very practical.
 We would not wear kitten heels and a miniskirt on a hike in the Alaskan wilderness.
 We are likely to be strong, independent, and self-sufficient.
 We can probably fix a sink, change a tire, and/or kick-box; and we are Femme regardless of what we are wearing or what we are doing.
 We dress down or dress up, depending on the situation.

-Femmes“, the kind who wouldn’t even go to Walmart without full makeup and sexy stilettos, are not Femmes at all…they are Straightbians).
+Femmes“, the type who wouldn’t even go to Walmart without full makeup and sexy stilettos, are not Femmes at all…they are Straightbians).

 Femmes love our Butch partners fiercely, and we would defend them to the death.
 But while our Butches make us weak in the knees, they don’t make us weak in the head.
 We wouldn’t hesitate to tell our Butches off if we needed to.
 One mistake people often make is in thinking that Butch/Femme relationships are a mimicry of heterosexuals.
 The truth is that Butch/Femme partners are equals in every way; we don’t have the power imbalances and manipulative gymnastics that often underlie heterosexual unions.

-In summary, sometimes (but not always), people may not be able to identify Femmes simply by looking at us ~ well, unless we are with our Butch partner, of course.
-However, Lesbians with good gaydar can usually pick up on us, particularly if they are around us longer than just first glance.
+In summary, sometimes (but not always), sometimes people in the general population may not be able to identify Femmes as Lesbians simply by looking at us ~ well, unless we are with our Butch partner, of course.
+(However, Lesbians with good gaydar do usually pick up on us, and particularly so when they are around us longer than just a quick first glance).